luandretta/titbit/README.md

 ### Content

-Content for this project was written by Lucimeri Andretta
+Content for this project was written by me, Lucimeri Andretta.

 ### Media